karimrc/go-telnet/README.md

 This particular TELNET server just echos back to the user anything they "submit" to the server.

-(By default, a TELNET client does *not* send anything to the server until the [Enter] key is pressed.
+(By default, a TELNET client does _not_ send anything to the server until the [Enter] key is pressed.
 "Submit" means typing something and then pressing the [Enter] key.)

 ```
 package main

 import (
-	"github.com/reiver/go-telnet"
+	"github.com/karimrc/go-telnet"
 )

 func main() {

 	var handler telnet.Handler = telnet.EchoHandler

 	err := telnet.ListenAndServe(":5555", handler)
 	if nil != err {
 		//@TODO: Handle this error better.